The story of the first ever hedge fund

 While some believe it to have been Alfred Winslow Jones, others believe it to have been Benjamin Graham.
-So in this article, we’ll be looking at both men, and whose claim is stronger.
+So in this article on the history of hedge funds, we’ll be looking at both men, and whose claim is stronger:

 Alfred Winslow Jones